How to Use Real Estate Assignment Contracts for Investing

 The "assigns" would be anyone that you want to pass your purchase rights along to.
 You have effectively locked up a property with a purchase contract.
 You can now go ahead and buy it, flip it, rehab and rent it, or any other strategy that's legal.
 But, you can also pass it along to someone else for profit, never buying it yourself.

 You're not just passing your purchase rights along.
 You're also passing along your obligations in the contract.
 This means that you are no longer involved in the transaction at all.
 You do not have to perform and buy the property, nor do you have any rights to make claims against the seller if there are problems with the deal moving forward.
-The person or company to whom you've assigned the deal is now responsible for taking the deal through to closing.
+The person or company to whom you've assigned the deal to is now responsible for taking the deal through to closing.
 As you probably won't be getting paid your fee or profit until closing, it can make you nervous waiting for the deal to close.

 Profiting by Simply Referring It Along